OR: Your Logical Expander

 - Building complex logic: Combine

-) to create intricate decision trees. - Simplifying code: Replace multiple
+ORwith other logical operators (AND,NOT) to create intricate decision trees. - Simplifying code: Replace multiple

-statements with a single, more conciseOR
+IF...THENstatements with a single, more conciseORstatement.

 Code Examples